 (Plain content … all links removed!)

-So far, we have looked at how to create internal links to content manually using the built-in function.
+So far, we have looked at how to create links to content in WordPress manually using the inline linking feature.

-Are there WordPress plugins that can do this task?
+Are there any plugins for WordPress that can automate this task?

 Yes, there are!
-As we explain here, there are WordPress plugins for just about everything you can imagine.
-And if you can’t find a plugin that does what you need, one can be created for you.
+As we explain in our comprehensive overview of WordPress plugins, there are plugins for just about everything you can imagine.
+And if you cannot find a plugin that does what you want, one can be created for you.

-Also, depending on the type of plugins and themes used on your website, you can get additional SEO benefits from internal linking features such as:
+Also, depending on the type of plugins and themes used on your site, you can benefit from additional internal linking features such as:

-In a separate article, we’ll discuss additional types of linking content in WordPress, look at the pros and cons of automating links in WordPress, and look at several plugins you can check out for creating internal links automatically on your website:
+In a separate article, we’ll discuss additional methods of linking content in WordPress, look at the benefits and challenges of automating content links in WordPress, and look at various plugins you can check out for creating internal links automatically.

-(SEO internal linking.
-Screenshot image sourced from: No Sweat WP Internal Links Lite WordPress plugin)
+(Internal linking structures for SEO.
+Image sourced from: No Sweat WP Internal Links Lite plugin)

 Congratulations … now you know how to easily add links to content in your WordPress posts and pages.